djs-zmtc/academic-kickstart/content/post/tech/boot-options-for-hyperv.md

 2. You are comfortable editing your boot configuration
 3. **You have a recent backup just in case this breaks something!**

+{{< notice important >}}
-> **IMPORTANT:**<br>The modifications you make using BCDEDIT may be lost/reverted after any Windows&nbsp;10 Feature&nbsp;Upgrade (e.g. upgrading from Windows&nbsp;10&nbsp;1809 to 1903).
+The modifications you make using BCDEDIT may be lost/reverted after any Windows&nbsp;10 Feature&nbsp;Upgrade (e.g. upgrading from Windows&nbsp;10&nbsp;1809 to 1903).
 It appears that the Feature Upgrades revert the Boot Configuration to "safe" settings, which seems to remove the 'hypervisorlaunchtype' = 'Off' setting if you've set it up below.

->
-> If Hyper-V was already turned on before the Feature Upgrade, it will remain turned on after a Feature Upgrade, so you will **not** have to re-enable it in `Turn Windows Features On or Off`.
+ If Hyper-V was already turned on before the Feature Upgrade, it will remain turned on after a Feature Upgrade, so you will **not** have to re-enable it in `Turn Windows Features On or Off`.
 But you **will** (probably) need to repeat steps 1-6 below to set up the Boot menus to set 'hypervisorlaunchtype'.
+{{< /notice >}}

 ## Steps to modify boot configuration